-Immunizations for Pregnant Members 19 and Over: The following immunizations will be covered for members enrolled in the Pregnant Women's Program, unless contraindicated per the immunization guidelines: Hepatitis A, Hepatitis B, Herpes Zoster, Human Papillomavirus, Influenza (flu shot), Measles, Mumps, Rubella, Meningococcal Pneumococcal, Tetanus, Diptheria, Pertussis, and Varicella as recommended by the American Academy of Family Physicians.
+Immunizations for Pregnant Members 19 and Over: The following immunizations will be covered for members who are pregnant and enrolled in WVCHIP, unless contraindicated per the immunization guidelines: Hepatitis A, Hepatitis B, Herpes Zoster, Human Papillomavirus, Influenza (flu shot), Measles,

+Mumps, Rubella, Meningococcal Pneumococcal, Tetanus, Diphtheria, Pertussis, and Varicella as recommended by the American Academy of Family Physicians.

-- Inpatient Hospital and Related Services: Confinement in a hospital including semi-private room, special care units, and related services and supplies during confinement.
+- Inpatient Hospital and Related Services: Confinement in a facility including semi-private room, special care units, and related services and supplies during confinement.
 Prior authorization is required for all admissions to a facility. - Inpatient Medical Rehabilitation Services: When ordered by a physician and prior authorization completed.

-Iron-Deficiency Anemia Screening: WVCHIP, along with HealthCheck, requires that all infants are tested (hemoglobin and/or hematocrit) for iron-deficiency anemia at 12 months of age.
+Iron-Deficiency Anemia Screening: WVCHIP requires that all infants are tested (hemoglobin and/or hematocrit) for iron-deficiency anemia at 12 months of age.
 Providers are encouraged to screen all infants and children at each well-child exam visit to determine those who are at risk for anemia.
 Those at high risk or those with known risk factors should be tested at more frequent intervals as recommended by the CDC.
 This screening will also be covered as needed for pregnant women.